Mexican Street Corn Soup brings out the true flavors of Mexico – roasted corn, cotija cheese, chile peppers, limes and chicken.

 How to Make Mexican Street Corn Soup

-Then add in the frozen roasted corn along with the shredded chicken, chicken broth, Smoked Paprika and Chile Lime Seasoning.
+Finally, add in the frozen roasted corn, shredded chicken, chicken broth, Smoked Paprika and Chile Lime Seasoning.

-When it’s time to serve, ladle the soup into bowl and top it with crushed tortilla chips and Cotija cheese.
+When it’s time to serve, ladle the soup into bowls and top with crushed tortilla chips and Cotija cheese.

 Additional Thoughts on the Ingredients

-This Mexican Street Corn Soup was inspired from the delicious corn that they sell on the streets of Mexico.
+This Mexican Street Corn Soup was inspired from the delicious corn sold on the streets of Mexico.
 Fresh steamed corn is slathered in mayonnaise then coated with Chile’s and cotija cheese.
 People line up for it.
 Check out this recipe from Isabeleats.

 Yes, I know.
-I seem to be a walking advertisement for Trader Joe’s.
-But I can’t help it.
+This seem to be a walking advertisement for Trader Joe’s, but I can’t help it.
 There’s just too many good things in that store.
 Like, for instance, you can buy fresh Mirepoix already cut up for you.
 I didn’t use that Mirepoix for this recipe, but if you’re running behind, it’s certainly a time saver.
 It’s fresh, it’s wonderful and it’s done.

-And in place of the Mexican Style Roasted Corn, you can saute regular corn kernels over medium high heat for 3-4 minutes until it just begins to char.
+In place of the Mexican Style Roasted Corn, you can sauté regular corn kernels over medium high heat for 3-4 minutes until they just begin to char.
 Then add additional chile.

-For the Cotija, you can use feta cheese in place of soft Cotija, and for the aged Cotija, Parmesan or Romano would be a good substitute.
+For the soft Cotija, you can substitute feta cheese.
+For aged Cotija, use Parmesan or Romano cheese.